Gorenstein-projective modules over short local algebras

-{\bf 12.5.
-Proof of Theorem 5.} Let $A$ be a short local algebra and let $M$ be a non-projective semi-Gorenstein-projective module.
-We want to show that $\Ext^1(M,M) \neq 0.$ We can assume that $M$ is indecomposable.
-According to Theorem 4, $A$ is either self-injective, or we have $a = e-1 \ge 2$.
-If $A$ is self-injective, then Proposition A.5 asserts that $\Ext^1(M,M) \neq 0.$ If $a = e-1 \ge 2,$ then we use Proposition 12.4. $\s$
+Let $A$ be a short local algebra and let $M$ be a non-projective semi-Gorenstein-projective module.
+First, we consider the case that $A$ is not injective.
+According to Proposition 12.4 we have $\Ext^t(M,M) \neq 0$ for all $t\ge 1.$ In particular, $\Ext^1(M,M) \neq 0.$ Second, let $A$ be self-injective.
+Then we also have $\Ext^1(M,M) \neq 0$, now according to Hoshino, see the first part of Proposition A.5 in Appendix A. $\s$

 {\bf 13.
-The Main Lemma, revisited.}
+The Main Lemma, revisited}